bobzurad/couchbase-springboot-realworld-example-app/README.md

 ### Using Docker

-If you have Docker installed, you can run `docker-compose up` to start the Couchbase instance locally.
+If you have Docker installed, you can run `docker-compose -f ./docker/docker-compose.yml up` to start the Couchbase instance locally.
 Then you can go to http://localhost:8091 to manage the Couchbase instance.

 #### First Time Setup